VSCLAByouBot/find_line/README.md

 - [ROS Image Proc Package](http://wiki.ros.org/image_proc)
 - Camera:flea3 point grey camera
 ## Background
+## How to compile the code
+- compile it with catkin_make
-## the order of executing the code
+## The order of executing the code
 1.launch the youbot and camera driver
 ```
 $ roslaunch youbot_driver_ros_interface youbot_driver.launch